Tailwind v4 and Framer Motion UI Stack

 The tailwind v4 framer motion ui stack is my answer to that problem, and I would build it this way again.
 If you want more practical build breakdowns, read Best VST plugins for 2026: top picks by category and The future of music plugins: 7 trends for producers in 2026.

-Why use Framer Motion instead of a heavier animation library?+
+Why use Framer Motion instead of CSS animations only?+